Feature display and style

 Natural breaks classes are based on natural groupings inherent in the data.
 Class breaks that best group similar values and that maximize the differences between classes are identified.
 The features are divided into classes whose boundaries are set where there are relatively big differences in the data values.
 Natural breaks classification is good for mapping data values that are not evenly distributed, as it places clustered values in the same class.

 In quantile classification, each class contains an equal number of features (for example, 10 per class or 20 per class).
 A quantile classification is well suited to linearly (evenly) distributed data.
 It's useful when you want to emphasize the relative position of a feature among other features—for example, to show that a store is in the top quarter of all stores by sales.
 Quantile classification assigns the same number of data values to each class.
 There are no empty classes or classes with too few or too many values.

 Because features are grouped in equal numbers in each class using quantile classification, the resulting map can often be misleading.
 Similar features can be placed in adjacent classes, or features with widely different values can be put in the same class.
 You can minimize this distortion by increasing the number of classes.

-If report designers want to define their own groupings, they can manually add breaks and set ranges that are appropriate for their data.
+If report authors want to define their own groupings, they can manually add breaks and set ranges that are appropriate for their data.
 There may already be certain standards or guidelines for mapping specific data.
-For example, as a designer, you might want to emphasize features with particular values, such as those above or below a threshold value.
+For example, as a author, you might want to emphasize features with particular values, such as those above or below a threshold value.